Springfield Browns: Illinois-Iowa-Indiana League 1935, 1938–1942

-The Springfield Browns placed 2nd in the 1942 Illinois-Iowa-Indiana League.
-Springfield ended the 1942 season with a record of 67–48, finishing 6.0 games behind the 1st place Cedar Rapids Raiders.
+The Springfield Browns placed second in the 1942 Illinois-Iowa-Indiana League.
+Springfield ended the 1942 season with a record of 67–48, finishing 6.0 games behind the first place Cedar Rapids Raiders.
 Under manager Jimmy Adair, the Browns advanced to the playoffs.
 In the Playoffs, the Madison Blues defeated the Browns 3 games to 1.
 After the 1942 season, the league took a hiatus due to World War II.

 Illinois-Iowa-Indiana League 1946–1949

 Returning to play following World War II, The Springfield Browns and the Illinois-Iowa-Indiana League returned to play.
-Playing at Lanphier Park, Springfield ended the 1946 season with a record of 58–67, placing 6th in the regular season standings, missing the playoffs.
+Playing at Lanphier Park, Springfield ended the 1946 season with a record of 58–67, placing sixth in the regular season standings, missing the playoffs.
 Tony Robello served as manager in 1946.

-The Springfield Browns placed 3rd in the 1947 Illinois-Iowa-Indiana League regular season.
-With a record of 71–55, under manager Ben Huffman, Springfield qualified for the post–season.
-In the 1947 Playoffs, the Springfield Browns defeated the Waterloo Hawks in a one–game playoff for 3rd place.
+The Springfield Browns placed third in the 1947 Illinois-Iowa-Indiana League regular season.
+With a record of 71–55, under manager Ben Huffman, Springfield qualified for the postseason.
+In the 1947 Playoffs, the Springfield Browns defeated the Waterloo Hawks in a one–game playoff for third place.
 Continuing in the Playoffs, the Danville Dodgers defeated the Springfield Browns 3 games to 2.
 Total season attendance at Lanphier Park was 58,009, an average of 921 per game.

 The 1948 season began the final two seasons of Illinois-Iowa-Indiana League play, with Springfield finishing in the bottom portion of the standings in both seasons.
 The Springfield Browns finished the 1948 season in 6th place, with a 56–67 record.
 Hank Helf and Irv Hall were the 1948 managers.
 Season attendance was 54,463, an average of 886.

 In 1949, the Springfield Browns finished last in the Illinois-Iowa-Indiana League in their final season in the league and their final season as a St. Louis Browns affiliate.
-Springfield ended the 1949 season with a record of 53–73, placing 8th under Manager Jimmie Crandall.
+Springfield ended the 1949 season with a record of 53–73, placing eighth under Manager Jimmie Crandall.
 1949 attendance at Lanphier Park was 48,952, an average of 777 per game.
 The Browns folded from the Illinois-Iowa-Indiana League after the 1949 season.

 Mississippi-Ohio Valley League 1950

 The 1950 Springfield Giants continued minor league play in Springfield, as the franchise became members of the Class D level Mississippi-Ohio Valley League.
-The Mississippi Valley League evolved to become the Midwest League.
-The Springfield Giants ended the 1950 season with a record of 60–59, placing 5th Mississippi-Ohio Valley League.
+The Mississippi Valley League later evolved to become the Midwest League in 1956.
+The Springfield Giants ended the 1950 season with a record of 60–59, placing fifth Mississippi-Ohio Valley League.
 Ham Schulte and Von Price were the Springfield managers.
 Springfield played the 1950 season home games at Jim Fitzpatrick Memorial Stadium.
 Season home attendance was 21,126, an average of 355 per game.
 The Springfield franchise folded after the 1950 season.

 Springfield remained without a minor league team until 1978 when the relocated New Orleans Pelicans were renamed the Springfield Redbirds and played as members of the American Association at Robin Roberts Stadium at Lanphier Park.